Probing untouchable environment as a resource for quantum computing

-Incidentally, there have been a series of studies on Hamiltonian identification of a many-body system under the condition of limited access \cite{Burgarth2009,Franco2009,Burgarth2009a,Burgarth2011}.
-However, all of them assume that a priori knowledge was available about the system configuration and the initialisability of the system state that depends on the type of interaction.
-In the present analysis, no particular assumptions are made about system structures or the type of interaction, except for the finiteness of $d_E$.
-Therefore, the task is even more nontrivial than existing tomographic schemes.
+There have also been a series of studies on Hamiltonian identification of a many-body system under limited access \cite{Burgarth2009,Franco2009,Burgarth2009a,Burgarth2011}.
+However, all of them assume that a priori knowledge is available about the system configuration, and the controllability of the system state, which includes initialisability.
+In the present analysis, no particular assumptions as such are made about system structures or the type of interaction, that is, the task is even more nontrivial than existing tomographic schemes.

-The basic idea is as follows.
-We first steer the joint system $SE$ and an ancillary system $A$ into a maximally entangled state with respect to the partition between $SE$ and $A$, while $S$ and $E$ keep interacting through $H_{SE}$.
-Then, the entire state on $S$, $E$, and $A$ will be a product of two maximally entangled pairs of subsystems, which are $S$ and $A_1\subset A$, and $E$ and $A_2(= A\backslash A_1)$.
-The time evolution of $SE$, expressed by an operator $U_{SE}(t)=\exp(-iH_{SE}t)$, can be observed as a \textit{mirror image} on the side of $A_1$ and $A_2$, due to a property of maximally entangled pairs.
-The desired information on the Hamiltonian $H_{SE}$ can be extracted by performing QPT on $S$ and $A$.

-We shall primarily focus on the ideal case where the effect of errors is negligible, in order to elucidate the essence of the idea.
-Particularly, the consideration of perfect entanglement between $SE$ and $A$ allows us to rigorously prove the propositions necessary for the main results.